rodneyshupe/Cookbook/Recipes/Brewing.rst

 homebrewers.
 Unlike some ferments that are ready in just a couple of days, kombucha requires time to mature.
 So making at least a gallon at a time ensures there is enough (maybe!) to drink while waiting for the next batch.

-When prepping the vessel, utensils, and counter, avoid antibacterial soaps, which may have a negative effect on the culture.
-Instead, opt for very hot water or a 1:1 dilution of distilled/pasteurized vinegar (never use raw vinegar, as it will alter and potentially contaminate the brew).
-You may also choose to “cure” the inside of the vessel by rinsing with distilled vinegar or kombucha vinegar immediately prior to adding the sweet tea, but this is optional.

 Brewing a full gallon of kombucha requires a fermenting vessel that holds at least 1.25 gallons to accommodate the SCOBY and starter liquid and give